dsdanielpark/dsdanielpark/README.md

 <BR>
 I am training to become a insightful developer and a skillful and quick-witted engineer. <br>
-I believe that if I study various fields, someday knowledge will gather at the end of the road. <Br>
+I believe that someday, all the knowledge I've acquired will come together at the end of the journey. <Br>
 Where there’s a will, there’s a way. <Br>